Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 As already mentioned, we have github's PRs set up in a way that we display build status right next to your PR.
 The build status comes from Circle CI.
 So make sure your build is successful and all tests pass since a reviewer will notice it first and instruct you to fix that before continuing with the actual review.
 ### 2.5.
 Auto Code Review on Codeclimate

-We're also using a remote service called codeclimate (and who's feedback is also reflected on on a PR) that analyzes your code and checks for code complexity, quality, etc.
+We're also using a remote service called codeclimate (and who's feedback is also reflected on a PR) that analyzes your code and checks for code complexity, quality, etc.

 Let's look at an example codeclimate config file that's committed to the repository and see what checks does it perform on our code.